daredevel/valeriogalano.it/content/post/2020-02-11-continous-deploying-of-hugo-based-website-with-github-actions.md

   - Tutorials
 ---

+**UPDATE 2020-05-01: Some weeks after this post was published, SamKirkland released version 3 of FTP-Deploy-Action.
+So I updated code snippets.
+Old version of this post is available on [archive.is](https://archive.is/wip/LuO59 "archived version of Continous deploying via FTP of Hugo-based Website with Github Actions")**

 At the end of 2019 I discovered [Hugo Framework][1], I started refactoring my personal websites and writing some posts about some solutions I had to implement to accomplish features I was wondering for.
 You can find more details in post [How to add Iubenda prior blocking of cookie scripts to Hugo Disqus shortcode].

 My website is deployed on an Italian Hosting server, so every time I decide to make a change or add a post, I needed to manually re-compile website and upload files via FTP.